mainguyen189/data-mining-assignments/README.md

-# Compilation of data science projects from:
+# Compilation of data science assignments from:
-- codecademy and dataquest courses - access given by LSE
+- codecademy and dataquest courses (thanks LSE for access)
 - open learning sources

-A bit unorganized right now..